Euphredes/Euphredes/README.txt

 bond with is mine.
 These green roses were blue eyes once upon a time.

+           Knots

+The nautical miles are covered by conversation with the witch.
+It can be done over a game of lake dice.
+How well do I talk to her and just her? focused on only her.
+Keep rolling.
+Keep score.
+As the score increases, make progress in talking to just her.
+A throne is a table for two.

            Mutany

 New England.
 That is a traitor's title.